ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Configuration-cse.md

 | checkLiveliness       | Check the liveliness of the registrations to the registrar CSE and also from the registree CSEs.                                                                                     | True       |

-## Registrar CSE Access
+### Registrar CSE Access

 **Section: `[cse.registrar]`**

-These settings are used to configure the address and access to its Registrar CSE.
+These settings are used to configure the address, access and general behavior to a Registrar CSE.

 | Setting              | Description                                                                                                                                                                                                   | Default      |
 |:---------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------|